bufbuild-ru/docs/docs/reference/protovalidate/rules/message_rules/index.md

 # Message rules

-MessageConstraints represents validation rules that are applied to the entire message.
-It includes disabling options and a list of Constraint messages representing Common Expression Language (CEL) validation rules.
+MessageRules represents validation rules that are applied to the entire message.
+It includes disabling options and a list of Rule messages representing Common Expression Language (CEL) validation rules.

 ## disabled